1968 Republican National Convention

-The 1968 Republican National Convention was held at the Miami Beach Convention Center in Miami Beach, Dade County, Florida, USA, from August 5 to August 8, 1968, to select the party's nominee in the general election.
-It nominated former Vice President Richard Nixon for president and Maryland Governor Spiro Agnew for vice president.
-It was the fourth time Nixon had been nominated on the Republican ticket as either its vice presidential (1952 and 1956) or presidential candidate (1960).
+The 1968 Republican National Convention was held at the Miami Beach Convention Center in Miami Beach, Florida, USA, from August 5 to August 8, 1968, to select the party's nominee in the general election.
+It nominated former Vice President Richard Nixon for President of the United States and then Maryland Governor Spiro Agnew for vice president.
+It was the fourth time Nixon had been nominated on the Republican ticket as either its vice presidential (1952 United States presidential election and 1956 United States presidential election) or presidential candidate (1960 United States presidential election).
 Symbolic of the South's changing political affiliation, this was the first Republican National Convention held in a prior Confederate State.

 Political context

 The Miami Beach Convention Center was the site of the 1968 Republican National Convention.